google-research-datasets/QED/README.md

 <img src="images/example-figure.png" width="400"/>

 The annotation definition, as well as the data, gives careful treatment to bridging -- a significant but oft-ignored form of reference.
-For example, in the following we note the question reference "the first game of the 2017 world series" is a bridged argument of the selected sentence.
-That is, it does not explicitly manifest within the sentence, but nevertheless is a necessary semantic argument for interpreting the meaning of the sentence.
+In the following example, the question reference "the first game of the 2017 world series" is a bridged argument of the selected sentence.
+That is, it is not explicitly manifest within the sentence, but nevertheless is a necessary semantic argument for interpreting the meaning of the sentence.

 <img src="images/bridging-example.png" width="900"/>